 Jointly led by the College Archives, Skillman Library’s Digital Scholarship Services and the Women’s, Gender & Sexuality Studies program, the QAP coordinates three innovative and interconnected efforts across the College:

-The Queer Archives Project is committed to an intersectional perspective that recognizes how LGBTQ+ lives are shaped by race, ethnicity, religion, nationality, gender, age, and other markers of identity.
-We are sensitive to our use of language and aware that not everyone agrees about best terms.
-Throughout our work we alternate between use of the word “Queer” (a more recent term frequently associated with academia) and LGBTQ+ (a more established acronym).
-Our intention is always to be inclusive and respectful.
+The Queer Archives Project is committed to an intersectional perspective that recognizes how LGBTQ+ lives are dynamically shaped by race, ethnicity, religion, nationality, gender, age, and other aspects of identity.
+Throughout our work we alternate between use of the word “Queer” (a more recent term often associated with academia) and “LGBTQ+” (a more established acronym).
+While we are aware that not everyone agrees about best terms, our goal is always to be inclusive and respectful. .

 In 1992, the Princeton Review named Lafayette College the most homophobic campus in the United States.
 Lafayette was simultaneously ranked first for gays still in the closet.

-A quarter of a century later, the Lafayette QAP oral history project offers LGBTQ+ identified alumni, faculty and staff an opportunity to share their experiences and reflect on their time on campus—in their own words and in their own terms.
-To date, 19 members of the LGBTQ+ community have completed oral history interviews.
-The QAP oral history project is also collecting related memorabilia, photographs, and materials.
+Three decades later, the Lafayette QAP oral history project offers LGBTQ+ identified alumni, faculty and staff an opportunity to share their experiences and reflect on their time on campus—in their own words and on their own terms.
+To date, 25 members of the LGBTQ+ community have completed oral history interviews.
+The QAP oral history project is also collecting related LGBTQ+ memorabilia, photographs, and materials.
 Materials collected will be incorporated into the QAP digital humanities project and housed in the College Archives.

-Read more about the Queer Archives Project in the Lafayette magazine fall 2018 cover story, “Coming Out.”
+Read more about the origins of the Queer Archives Project in the Lafayette magazine fall 2018 cover story, “Coming Out.”